WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

 # Run Project Locally
 - How to install Docker on Linux (help from `https://docs.docker.com/engine/install/ubuntu/`):
   - If you have older versions of Docker on your desktop or instance, you must uninstall them with the command `sudo apt-get remove docker docker-engine docker.io containerd runc`.
-  - Now, we must set up the Docker repository.
+  - We must set up the Docker repository.
 This is important if you are installing Docker Engine for the first time on a new host machine:
     - First, you must updae the `apt` package index with `sudo apt-get update` and install packages to allow apt to use a repository over HTTPS with the following lines:
     - `sudo apt-get install \`
       - `ca-certificates \`